Mirella Freni: Biography

 Born in Modena, she had the same wet nurse as Luciano Pavarotti, with whom she grew up and who was to become a frequent tenor partner on stage.
 She studied voice first with her uncle, Dante Arcelli, then with Luigi Bertazzoni and Ettore Campogalliani.
-She later changed the spelling of her name thinking it would make it easier to pronounce.
+She later changed the spelling of her name from Fregni to Freni, thinking it would make it easier to pronounce.
 Freni made her operatic debut at the Teatro Municipale in her hometown on 3 March 1955 as Micaëla in Bizet's Carmen.
 She later married her teacher, the pianist and director Leone Magiera, and had a daughter with him.
 She resumed her career in 1958 when she performed Mimì in Puccini's La bohème at the Teatro Regio in Turin and sang in De Nederlandse Opera's 1959–60 season.
 Her international breakthrough came at the Glyndebourne Festival, where she appeared in 1960 as Zerlina in Mozart's Don Giovanni alongside Joan Sutherland as Donna Anna, and in 1962 as Susanna in Mozart's Le nozze di Figaro and as Adina in Donizetti's L'elisir d'amore, directed by Franco Zeffirelli.

 In 1961, Freni first performed at the Royal Opera House in London as Nannetta in Verdi's Falstaff.
 She stepped in as Nannetta at La Scala in Milan for Renata Scotto in 1962.
 On 31 January 1963, she appeared there as Mimì in a production staged by Franco Zeffirelli and conducted by Herbert von Karajan.
 She became one of the conductor's favourite singers in operas and concerts.
 The production was repeated at the Vienna State Opera the same year, and she appeared at the house in eleven roles, including the title role of Puccini's Manon Lescaut and Amelia in Verdi's Simon Boccanegra.
 On 29 September 1965, she first appeared at the Metropolitan Opera in New York City, again as Mimì, with Gianni Raimondi as Rodolfo who also made his house debut.
 Reviewer Alan Rich wrote in the New York Herald Tribune:

 Miss Freni is—well, "irresistible" will do for a start.
 Beautiful to look at, and actress of simple naturalness and overwhelming intelligence, she used voice and gesture to create a Mimì of ravishing femininity and grace.
 The voice itself is pure and fresh, operating without seam from bottom to top, marvelously colored at every point by what seems to be an instinctive response to the urging of the text.